 A team of volunteers is launching a fresh campaign in an attempt to find a much-loved cat who went missing in Torquay more than three years ago.

-Volunteers have leafleted households and put up posters in a new search.
+Volunteers will be gathering in Torquay on Saturday, January 8, to leaflet households and put up posters, in a new search.

 They are working on the theory that Hector may have been taken in by someone, or could still be living outdoors in the area and is being fed by someone unaware that he has a home.

-A team of cat charity supporters from Devon and Gloucester have been focusing on the area of Barton and Hele, close to where he went missing.
+The team of cat charity supporters from Devon and Gloucester will be focusing on the area of Barton and Hele, close to where he went missing.

 The campaign, called Hunt for Hector, is being led by Cats Assistance Trapping Service, based in Gloucester, which works with other charities to find homes for stray, abandoned and feral cats.

 Hector’s owner Zara Oldfield has done everything possible in her efforts to find Hector, but so far without success.

 She even called in a professional pet detective who uncovered new evidence but was unable to find the cat.